Dr Obengfo struggles to execute bail

 The Ghana Medical and Dental Council therefore reported the matter to the Police and on December 28, 2016, the Police went to the accused’s hospital to arrest him.

-The Police however met him in the process of performing
+The Police however met him in the process of performing medical procedure on a witness in the case.

 The police after questioning Dr Obeng-Andoh charged him to appear before the court on February 6, last year.